Crown421/Singularity.jl/README.md

 This package was presented at JuliaCon, and the presentation is available [under this link](https://musing-pare-2ba365.netlify.app/#/).

 This package provides a rough interface to create [Singularity containers](https://github.com/sylabs/singularity) from DrWatson Projects.
-This package currently works best on Linux systems, as the build command currently not available on Mac.
+It currently works best on Linux systems, as the build command currently not available on Mac.

+Most of the code is still very WIP and based on my own processes and needs.
+If you use Singularity, or have a use case that I haven't considered yet, please reach out either by email or by opening an issue.

 ## Install singularity
 The [Sylab documentation](https://sylabs.io/guides/3.0/user-guide/installation.html) contains instructions to install Singularity, but appears to be slightly out of date.